vmware-tanzu-labs/yaml-overlay-tool/docs/tutorials/katacoda/getting-started/step8.md

 Replace the existing `value` line by pasting what you copied above.

 Notice how the YAML for `value` is no longer on a single line.
-This represents the updated value will be a map/dictionary.
+This represents the updated value will be a map/dictionary since we're expecting a map/dictionary returned from our queries.

-Furthermore, the `%k` format marker will be substituted with existing key, and the `%v` will be substituted with the existing value.
-Since the data returned from our queries may have 1 or more keys, this update will apply to each of them automatically.
+Furthermore, the `%k` format marker will be substituted with the existing key, and the `%v` will be substituted with the existing value.
+Since the data returned from our queries may have 1 or more keys, this update will apply to each of them automatically by iterating over each key/value pair in the returned map.

 Feel free to update the `name` value with "prefix labels" if desired.